key4hep/key4hep-tutorials/gaudi_alg_higgs/README.md

   not to limit it (all the events in the input file will be processed) or any other number to put a limit (sometimes useful for testing or debugging)
 - The level of output that we'll get while running.
-This is passed to the `ApplicationMgr` and can be set to INFO, WARNING, DEBUG and other values.
+This is passed to the `ApplicationMgr` and can be set to `INFO`, `WARNING`, `DEBUG` and other values.
 Make sure the actual value is imported in the steering file or python will complain that it isn't defined.

 After the processing has ran, we'll have an output file.
 We can inspect the file with `podio-dump` to see which collections it has.
-By default it will be a long list of collections since the collections of the input file are kept
+By default it will be a long list of collections since the collections of the input file are kept:

 ```
 $ podio-dump higgs_recoil_out.root